MicrosoftDocs/microsoft-365-community/Community/glossary.md

 In modern SharePoint, a site refers to a modern site.
 (In classic SharePoint, the term was often used for both sites and sub-sites.)

 To developers, a "Site" is a [Site Collection](#site-collection), whereas a "web" is a site.
 Confusing!

+### Site Column

+A Site Column is a metadata column that has been defined at the [site](#site) level.
+Site Columns are available for use in any list or library in the site where it is defined.
+Site Columns also become Crawled Properties (See: [How Do Site Columns Become Managed Properties - Thus Available for Search](how-do-site-columns-become-managed-properties-thus-available-for-search.md)) which can be used to improve search effectiveness.

 ### SharePoint Home Page